Capital Campaign for the Wells Community Cultural Center

 The Wells Building is located at the heart of the Lafayette-West Lafayette Community at 638 North Street and serves as an anchor facility for the state designated Tippecanoe Arts & Cultural District.
 A gift from Dr. Albert Wells to the City of Lafayette in 1926, this building served for many years as the main branch of the Tippecanoe County Public Library.

-The renovations make it possible to better serve our member organizations and the community as we fulfill our mission to grow the arts.
+The renovations will make it possible to better serve our member organizations and the community as we fulfill our mission to grow the arts.
 Providing artist studios, classrooms for After School Arts Programs for students, meeting spaces for local arts organizations, gallery spaces, and much more, the renovations serve as more than an “update”, they symbolize the future of arts in our community.

 Making it our mission to provide cultural and artistic experiences to the community, the demand for renovations grew as did the changing dynamics in our area.
 With the new additions, we will be able to better serve our member organizations, underserved communities, and at risk youth.
 We are uplifted by the good work that TAF has been able to accomplish towards cultural and artistic education in our community over the years.
 As the demand for our services grow, the need for a modernized makerspace, classrooms, and performance area has risen to a top community priority.
 Through our updated space we will be able to reach families and students, now more than ever, as we work to level the playing field for creatives of all ages in our community.
 It’s powerful to see a space transform talent and ideas, as the Wells Community Cultural Building has done for decades, making artistic magic come to life for thousands of community members all under one roof.
 As we move towards the future of expanded services and resources for arts in our area, we stand empowered knowing each of us has the opportunity to aid change in our own community.